alanng10/InfoTechAdoptWorth/Docue/a.md

 Info tech adopt worth in ClassB is 57 thousand 963 if C# style all generic, reflection invoke, struct and interface is added to it.

-ClassC is Class Lang that execute certain info is missing in abstract.
+ClassC is Class Lang that execute certain info is missing in class.

 Info tech adopt worth in ClassC is 876 thousand.